 Why do you dye our hair black?
 Is it that you are happy with your natural hair color?
 Or maybe you just love to play with your hair color.
 And, to be very frank it’s kinda fun.
 New hair, new look, new you!
 Feels great, doesn’t it?

-But the question is does black hair dye fade?
+But the questions are does black hair dye fade and how long does it take for black hair dye to fade?
 Well, that’s what we’re going to talk about today.

 Does Black Hair Dye Fade?